-Interconnector: The graph below outlines how we have imported 25 times more energy than we export, as wholesale prices are currently cheaper in Britain.
-Lower energy prices from Irish SMRs would allow us to export electricity, improve competitiveness in Ireland, improve our balance of payments and increase employment.
-It is also important to note that maintaining control of our electricity supply improves energy security.
+Interconnector: The graph below outlines how we import far more energy during the day, when prices are highest, than we export overnight (when prices are lowest).
+Lower energy prices from cheaper Irish Nuclear would allow us to export electricity, improve competitiveness in Ireland, improve our balance of payments and increase employment.
+Maintaining control of our electricity supply improves our energy security.

 Public opinion on nuclear energy in Ireland has not been sought comprehensively to date.
-Evidence of public support is clear from this May 2014 online poll asking whether the ban on nuclear power should be lifted – 59% were in favour with 35% against, from an admittedly small poll of 7,127 respondents.
-It is imperative that a comprehensive and unbiased assessment of public opinion is sought on the matter.
+Evidence of public support is clear from this July 2016 online poll asking whether the ban on nuclear power should be lifted – 50% were in favour with 44% against, from a poll of 14,129 respondents.
+A comprehensive and unbiased assessment of public opinion should be sought on the matter.

-Political Instability: The increasing political instability in the Middle East and Russia will make it essential that Ireland diversifies its sources of energy as it is no longer certain that it will be able to obtain energy supplies from these regions in the foreseeable future.
-Nuclear energy would provide considerable independence from these regions and help ensure security of supply.
+Political Instability: Political instability in in nations that supply our fossils fuels makes it essential that Ireland diversifies its sources of energy.
+It is no longer certain that we will be able to obtain energy supplies from these regions indefinitely, even if we wanted to.
+Nuclear energy would provide considerable independence from these regions and would help ensure security of supply.

 Opportunities: Local colleges could train nuclear engineers, operators, maintenance staff, environmental monitoring and protection staff and so on.
-Meaningful jobs could also be created in the areas of simulator training, foreign consultancy, civil defense, communication and marketing, finance and so on.
+New, high quality jobs could be created in simulator training, foreign consultancy, civil defense, communication and marketing, finance and so on.

 Local County Councils would benefit hugely from significant rates, secured for 60 years or more.
 There would also be many service jobs in these communities and the prosperity of the entire region would be enhanced by the presence of the SMR plant.
 National competitiveness would also receive a boost through lower guaranteed cost of power for businesses throughout Ireland.